Birding & Leisure Locations

 Enjoy a variety of outdoor events and activities any time of year you visit San Antonio.
 So many fun things to do in San Antonio!
-Rent a SWell Cycle to ride along the River Walk, join a scheduled San Antonio birding walk in an area park or take a guided kayaking trip on the San Antonio River.
+Rent a bicycle to ride along the River Walk, join a scheduled San Antonio birding walk in an area park or take a guided kayaking trip on the San Antonio River.
 Segway tours and pedal pub excursions are available, too!
-Of course, check with each company listed for changes they may be making due to COVID-19.
+Of course, check with each company listed for details.

 Conserving, preserving and caring for our natural resources is important to San Antonians.
 The Bexar Audubon Society, San Antonio Audubon Society, Native Plant Society, Sierra Club and many other non-profit organizations invite you to attend eye-opening presentations and take part in club activities, whether you're a resident or a visitor.
-Due to COVID-19, online presentations are now being scheduled by these groups rather than holding in-person meetings.
+Check each group's website for current status of meeting locations, as many are being held online due to the pandemic.

 Discover Scenic San Antonio

 San Antonio Ecotourism is an informational website dedicated to describing parks and preserves, outdoor San Antonio activities and nature-oriented organizations from an insider's perspective.
 If you're interested in San Antonio birding, you've come to the right place!
 The site was created by Lora Reynolds of Reynolds Write, a marketing copywriting firm.
 Lora is a member of Bexar Audubon Society, San Antonio Audubon Society, Alamo Area Master Naturalists and Professional Tour Guide Association—San Antonio.
-Photos and technical assistance by Michael Shaw.
+She photographed most of the birds that appear on this site; other photos and technical assistance by Michael Shaw.

 GET HELP WITH PLANT & ANIMAL ID